MatthewZGong/JobFinderBackEnd/README.md

 #### `GET`

-- Returns a specified number of most recent job postings or return all jobs if there is less than the specified number.
+- Returns a specified number of most recent job postings or returns all jobs if there are fewer than the specified number.

 #### Parameters

-- `numbers` (int): Number of recent jobs to retrieve.
+- `numbers` (string): Number of recent jobs to retrieve.

 ### /admin_delete_jobs